skypo9/Differential-Privacy-Demo/README.md

 # Differential Privacy Demonstration

-A comprehensive demonstration of differential privacy concepts for preserving individual privacy while maintaining statistical utility in data analysis.
+This is a fundamental demonstration of differential privacy concepts, which preserve individual privacy while maintaining statistical utility in data analysis.

 ## Overview